SECTION 1. METAL, UPKEEP & DESIGN

 How do I measure chain length?

 Chain length is measured by the actual length of the chain - not where it falls on your frame.
 For example - to determine where a 16" chain falls, measure a 16" piece of string and loop around your neck to determine where it will fall on your particular frame.
 Remember that most charms measure 1" - 2" in length and will add length to the chain.
-For nameplate necklaces the chain measures the length stated and the nameplate slides on the chain - the chain length is not determined by the "drop" of the chain.
 Please reference our Chain Length Guide for more information.

 What if I order the wrong length?

-If you would like to exchange your chain please contact us within seven days of receiving your necklace and we will provide instructions for the exchange.
+If you would like to exchange your chain please contact us in writing within seven days of receiving your necklace and we will provide instructions for the exchange.
 You will be required to return the chain (and potentially charms) in exchange for the new chain.
-For pieces that require rewiring, there is a small rewiring fee in addition to the return shipping costs.
-Return shipping costs of $5 are assessed on all exchanges.
+Return shipping costs of $10 are assessed on all exchanges.
+Prepaid return labels are an option for a nominal charge.

 Do you cast your own charms?